 After anxiety, depression is the most common mental health disorder.
 About 30% of people who visit a primary care practitioner have symptoms of depression, but fewer than 10% of these people have major depression.

-Depressive disorders typically develop during a person's mid teens, 20s, or 30s, although depression can begin at almost any age, including during childhood (see Depression in Children).
+Depressive disorders typically develop during a person's mid teens, 20s, or 30s, although depression can begin at almost any age, including during childhood (see Depression in Children and Adolescents).

 An episode of depression, if untreated, typically lasts about 6 months but sometimes lasts for 2 years or more.
 Episodes tend to recur several times over a lifetime.